Technical Reference

 \( VPD_{\ell}(T, \Delta T, RH) = e_s(T+\Delta T) - \dfrac{RH}{100}\,e_s(T) \) [kPa]

-4) Dew Point and Absolute Humidity
+4. Dew Point & Absolute Humidity

 4.1 Dew point (August–Roche–Magnus form)

-With \( a = 17.27 \) and \( b = 237.3^\circ\mathrm{C} \) (Alduchov & Eskridge, 1996/FAO-style), define \( \gamma(T,RH) = \ln(RH/100) + \dfrac{aT}{b+T} \).
+With \( a = 17.27 \) and \( b = 237.3^\circ\mathrm{C} \) (Alduchov & Eskridge, 1996 / FAO-style), define \( \gamma(T,RH) = \ln(RH/100) + \dfrac{aT}{b+T} \).

 \( T_d = \dfrac{b\,\gamma(T,RH)}{a - \gamma(T,RH)} \) [°C]